-Most companies want to avoid a high turnover rate for several reasons.
-To start, every time an employee quits, human resources and management must interview and train a new employee instead of spending time on other projects.
-New employees also take time to get up to speed.
+Most companies want to avoid a high turnover rate.
+Every time an employee leaves, the human resources department and management team that has been impacted have to interview and train a new employee, which takes time away from other projects as the new worker gets up to speed.

-When the time comes for an employee to leave, instruct them to take an employee exit survey before their exit interview.
-You can then use their answers as guiding points for questions to ask or follow up on during their in-person exit interview.
-Whether the feedback was good or bad, having more details about it can help you make improvements to the workplaces and lives of current and future employees.
+When someone decides to leave, instruct them to take an employee exit questionnaire before their exit interview.
+Their answers—and their reasoning for deciding to leave—will help focus the in-person interview and specifics to follow up on during the offboarding conversation.
+Whether the feedback is good or bad, having more details can help improve the workplace and the experiences of current and future employees.

-Asking an employee to take an exit survey prior to their exit interview is also a great way to get answers that an exit interview normally wouldn’t provide.
+Asking an employee to take an exit survey before their exit interview is also a great way to get feedback that an offboarding interview might not provide.
 For some people, it's easier to express their feelings and thoughts in writing than in person.
-By giving them the opportunity to expand on their thoughts about the company and what changes it could benefit from, you might receive much more thorough and in-depth answers from the exit survey than from the exit interview.
+By allowing outgoing employees to elaborate on their opinions about the company and what changes would benefit it, far more in-depth answers are possible than with only an exit interview.

-If you ask your employees to take an anonymous employee exit survey, this can help you gather ideas of what types of questions you should ask for all employee exit interviews.
-It will also help employees feel more comfortable being candid in their answers because it’s anonymous.
-You can then use this anonymous feedback to make better changes in the workplace.
+By asking employees to take an anonymous exit survey, ideas about what types of exit interview survey questions to ask all employees during offboarding can be gathered.
+This process will also help employees feel more comfortable about being candid with their answers because of the anonymity.
+This incognito feedback can be used to make workplace improvements and institute best practices in the future.